allibear17/Legend-of-Zelda-Location-Tracker/README.md

 - Staircase icons show that the room has an item inside a staircase accessed from that room.
 - Letters (such as A) indicate stairway connections.
-- Note that lv 3 has a room with both a red circle and a staircase.
-This room has two items.
+- Note that lv 3 is the only Lv that shows a staircase item room.
+This is the staircase item and the floor item are able to be tracked separately.
+All other dungeons have a staircase marker instead.

 Have suggestions?
 Please feel free to post them on the github page at: https://github.com/allibear17/Legend-of-Zelda-Location-Tracker/